 Ordering Vaccines For Children Vaccines

 VFC vaccines must be ordered and stored separately from private stock.
-If you are a VFC provider work with your state coordinator to order vaccines.
+If you are a VFC, check with your state to see what vaccines are available and find out how often the state prefers you to order to determine the supply.

 Ordering Annual Flu Vaccine